mirzemehdi/BMPWatermark/README.md

 ### -text

-*Takes the value of the text and writes it in theMorse code.*
+*Takes the value of the text and writes it in the Morse code.*
 *It is optional.
 If there is no text option, then no text is being written.*

 ### -date